Flowertone2/chat-space/README.md

 |group_id|integer|null: false,foreign_key: true|
 |user_id|integer|null: false,foreign_key: true|
 ### Association
-- belongs_tod :groups
+- belongs_to :groups
-- belongs_tod :users
+- belongs_to :users

 This README would normally document whatever steps are necessary to get the